Report Contents

 Yes, if you're in Harris, Fort Bend, Galveston, Montgomery, or Brazoria counties.
 You'll need both a safety inspection and an emissions test annually.
 Most inspection stations do both — the State Inspection location at 5610 North Freeway is open seven days a week and has good reviews.
 The test checks your exhaust emissions and OBD-II system.
 Vehicles 2-24 years old need testing; brand new and 25+ year old vehicles are exempt.
 If your vehicle fails, you'll need repairs before you can register.
 Common failures include bad catalytic converters, O2 sensors, or EVAP system leaks.
 Repairs can run $200-2,000 depending on the issue, so it's worth getting a pre-purchase inspection before you buy.

 Under 60 seconds in most cases.
-You enter the VIN, the ClearVin API searches NHTSA, NMVTIS, Texas DMV records, insurance databases, and auction histories, then generates your report instantly.
+You enter the VIN, our system searches NHTSA, NMVTIS, Texas DMV records, insurance databases, and auction histories, then generates your report instantly.
 You'll get it as a PDF you can download and save.
 The report includes title history, accident records, flood damage indicators, recall information, odometer readings, and market value data.
 If you're at a dealership or meeting a private seller, you can pull the report on your phone right there.
 No waiting for mail or email delivery.
 The AI analysis takes another minute or two if you want the detailed risk assessment and maintenance predictions.

 A salvage title means the vehicle was declared a total loss — usually because repair costs exceeded its value.
 It can't be legally driven on Texas roads with a salvage title.
 A rebuilt title means someone repaired the vehicle and it passed a TxDMV inspection at the office on E Governors Circle.
 The inspection verifies the VIN matches all major components and checks for stolen parts.
 Once it passes, the title changes from salvage to rebuilt, but that brand stays permanently.
 You can drive and register a rebuilt title vehicle, but it'll always be worth 20-40% less than a clean title equivalent, and many insurance companies won't write full coverage on it.
 Texas doesn't require private sellers to disclose rebuilt status, so always check the VIN yourself.